 6.3.26.aa10.3 When generated

-This primitive is generated by the MLME as a result of an MLME-ADDTSRESERVE.request primitive after the ADDTS Reserve action frame has been sent (or attempts to send it have failed).
+This primitive is generated by the MLME as a result of receiving an ADDTS Reserve Response action frame from the non-AP STA to which the AP sent a corresponding ADDTS Reserve Request action frame or on detection of invalid parameters in the MLME-ADDTSRESERVE.request primitive.

 6.3.26.aa10.4 Effect of receipt

-The SME is notified of the results of the ADDTSReserve procedure.
+The SME is notified of the results of the AP Initiated TS Setup procedure.

 6.3.26.aa11 MLME-ADDTSRESERVE.indication